Four of CTT's staff, including President and CEO, Mike Lanzone, participated in various young birder programs over the summer. Not only is it

 You Are the Best Part of Our Job

-Nothing makes our team more excited than hearing about your research.
-Not sure whether CTT gear is right for your project?
-We would love to learn from you.
+Nothing makes our team more excited than helping you make your research a success.
+Not sure which CTT gear is right for your project?
+Take 20-30 minutes to talk with us.

 The reintroduction of the Bearded Vulture is one of the most ambitious environmental projects in Andalusia, Spain.
 Having the maximum number of daily locations is needed, and for this reason, it is important to use a technology like that of Cellular Tracking Technologies.
 We have deployed CTT transmitters on vultures in the natural park of Cazorla and have had positive results.
 The transmitters are obtaining many more positions than conventional transmitters and are running without glitches.
 We have been able to detect unknown patterns movement, and we are learning interesting things about using temporary space breeding area.
 We plan to continue using CTT’s units in the future.